Back to Top

 A dependency appeal is the process the school uses to review your situation and determine if you are eligible to be considered independent.
 This can only be done in unusual circumstances.

-Unusual circumstances refers to conditions that justify a financial aid administrator making an adjustment to a student's dependency status based on a unique situation, more commonly referred to as a dependency override.
+The term unusual circumstances refers to conditions that justify a financial aid administrator making an adjustment to a student's dependency status based on a unique situation, more commonly referred to as a dependency override.

 Parental unwillingness or inability to contribute is not considered a unique circumstance, neither is living on your own and paying for your own expenses.